Social Security Information

 3. Apply for an SSN at the Social Security Administration (SSA); get a receipt for this

-5. When your Social Security card arrives, contact the CSU Foreign Tax Office
+6. When your Social Security card arrives, contact the CSU Foreign Tax Office to set up your Glacier account for proper tax information

 1. Letter of Employment